2024/10/01

 `

 This will return the title from the section in our Craft CMS called “Home”.
-We export this as a const called HOME_QUERY so we can use it on our home page, and we’ll import this in a moment to combine it with with the fetchApi util to grab data.
+We export this as a const called HOME_QUERY so we can use it on our home page, and we’ll import this in a moment to combine it with the fetchApi util to grab data.

 Pulling it all together